 New CustomElements support easy template overrides.
-For example, if we are using Bootstrap 4 and want to create modern UI for terminal inputs as html form with input elements, we will need form groups (see here).
+For example, if we are using Bootstrap 4 and want to create modern UI for terminal inputs as HTML form with input elements, we will need form groups (see here).

 As one can see from link above, there are various design options based on UI requirements.

-Now, if we create base gs-group element with default form group, we might want to change it for some screen while keeping special features added into component for linking terminal data into UI.
+Now, if we create a base gs-group element with default form group, we might want to change it for some screen while keeping special features added into the component for linking terminal data into UI.